passariello/dpHelper/README.md

 [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)

+### Recommendation

+If you want to use dpHelper as a data manager, consider using the **store** function in a **non-AJAX engine**.
+If you need help or more information, feel free to contact me.

 <!--You are not a tech guy, nerd or geek? ... no worries.
 Fix it... go to hiring one 🤭-->

-## The Best Way To Use State and Store 💥
+## The Best Way To Use State 💥

 ### Using the "state" Function

 You can use the state function to store and reuse data throughout your application.
-Similar to other state managers, you can store information in JSON format and access it easily in various contexts, including:
+Similar to other state managers, you can save state information in JSON format and access it easily in various contexts, including React useEffect and / or dispatch.

-1. React
-2. useEffect
-3. dispatch

-For example, you can store a value like this: state.test = 'I am ready' and then retrieve it later using state.test.
+For example, you can store a value like this: _state.test = 'I am ready'_ and then retrieve it later using state.test.

 _example:_